elena-krismer/Project_FASTQtrimmer/Report/Report.md

 ## 7. Discussion
 One of the biggest liminatios is that the program works using files from Illumina, it is not able to read files from 454, Nano, SOLID or PacBio due the quality detection.

-The bottleneck of the program is the detection of the Phred scale.
+The main bottleneck of the program is the detection of the Phred scale.
 The quality detection is extremely sensitive around the value 75 (=K), which is a quality score of 42 on Phred 33 scale and a quality score of 11 on Phred scale 64.
 In case the read has considerably low quality (lower than 11) on a Phred scale 64, the Phred scale will be determined incorrectly as Phred scale 33.
 Since the quality of the first reads is commonly the lowest we choose the quality of the 100st read (which is in a common FASTQ file still an early position) for detection.
 In further steps there could be an error handling implemented, which uses the next read in case the quality scale of the first read can not be determined.
 As an alternative, another algorithm for the phred scale determination should be considered.
 However, using the 100st position implifies that a very small FASTQ file can not be feed to the program.

 Further to avoid two iterations over the list, it should be aspired to trim, filter and write into the outputfile in one iteration.
 However, the current modularization into two seperat steps allows to modify the code, without messing up the program and makes it easier to read, at least to our experience.